 Jeannie Seely reflects on the “tremendous honor” of having her songs recorded by so many Country Music Hall of Fame inductees during this Songwriter Session, held and recorded at the Museum on February 23, 2019.
-Joined by Tim Atwood on piano, the Grand Ole Opry legend offers six favorites and one new song.
+Joined by Tim Atwood on piano, the Grand Ole Opry stalwart offers six favorites and one new song.

 Seely dedicates the performance to late producer Fred Foster, who signed her to Monument Records not long after she moved to Nashville in 1965.
-For that label she recorded her classic Grammy Award-winning song, “Don’t Touch Me.”
+For that label she recorded her classic, Grammy Award-winning song “Don’t Touch Me.”